Welcome to dogs in translation

 Living with dogs can be an absolute joy or a complete nightmare and it’s HOW we live with them makes all the difference!
 Some of you will have dogs who pull badly on the lead!
 Some of you will have dogs who are showing aggression towards other dogs and/or people!
 And some of you will have dogs who are suffering from separation anxiety!
 All of these problems, and more, are the result of miscommunication and misunderstanding and can be resolved once you understand the world from your dog’s perspective and begin the process of calmly and consistently communicating to your dog that all is well and that he can trust you with pack safety!

-What does your dog believe he is doing and why is he doing it?
+What does your dog believe they are doing and why are they doing it?
+Dog Behaviour Issues

 A dog’s behaviour is often symbolic, they use ritualised behaviour to convey information to each other – and us!
 If we don’t understand what a dog’s behaviour really signifies – and it is very easy for us to misinterpret as we tend to anthropomorphise (humanise) – we are likely to misunderstand and miscommunicate.
 The result can be problem behaviour –